Cutthroat Island: Casting

 Michael Douglas originally agreed to play Shaw under two conditions: filming had to start immediately because he was available only for a limited time, and his character had to have the same amount of screen time as Davis.

 Douglas eventually pulled out, claiming that Davis's role was expanded at his character's expense, while Davis wanted to quit when Douglas did, but was contractually obligated to finish the film.

 After Douglas quit, Harlin was so preoccupied with trying to find a male lead that set construction and script work were done without his input.
 Consequently, Harlin did not like what he saw when shooting was set to begin, leading to expensive rebuilding and rewriting.

-Tom Cruise, Keanu Reeves, Russell Crowe, Liam Neeson, Jeff Bridges, Ralph Fiennes, Charlie Sheen, Michael Keaton, Tim Robbins, Daniel Day-Lewis and Gabriel Byrne all turned down the role of Shaw before Modine agreed to do the role, partly due to his experience as a fencer.
+Tom Cruise, Keanu Reeves, Russell Crowe, Liam Neeson, Jeff Bridges, Ralph Fiennes, Charlie Sheen, Michael Keaton, Tim Robbins, Daniel Day-Lewis and Gabriel Byrne all turned down the role of Shaw before Matthew Modine agreed to do the role, partly due to his experience as a fencer.

 Oliver Reed was originally cast for a cameo as Mordechai Fingers, but was fired after getting in a bar fight and attempting to expose himself to Davis while intoxicated.
 George Murcell eventually took his place.

 Filming

-Shooting was delayed for various reasons, allowing the budget to spiral out of control.
-When Harlin fired the chief camera operator following a dispute, more than two dozen crew members quit.
+Shooting was delayed for various reasons, causing the budget to spiral out of control.
+When Harlin fired chief camera operator Nicola Pecorini following a dispute, more than two dozen crew members quit.
 In addition, broken pipes caused raw sewage to pour into the water tank where the actors were supposed to swim.
 Harlin spent $1 million of his own money to rewrite the script, as Carolco Pictures was in so much debt that they could not afford to pay further.

 The first week into production, the film's original cinematographer, Oliver Wood, fell off a crane and into one of the water tanks, breaking his leg; he had to be replaced by cinematographer Peter Levy.
 Wood's contributions to the film would be acknowledged in the closing credits.

 The film was shot on location in Malta and Thailand.
 Indoor scenes were shot at Mediterranean Film Studios in Kalkara, Malta, and models were shot at the Paddock Tank at Pinewood Studios, in Iver Heath, Buckinghamshire, England.
 Harlin required actors to do their own stunts whenever possible.
 While promoting the film, Davis appeared on talk shows with clips of her doing stunts over and over (including one take where she fell out of a window too soon, rolled down the roof and under a carriage) and described the bruises and injuries she sustained while filming.